tholden/dynareOBC/ReadMe.txt

       The cubature method splits the integration space into INTEGER regions, and then integrates separately over each region.
 Setting this to a value greater than 1 automatically turns on Cubature.
+    * CubatureClusteringEffort (default: 0)
+      Determines how much effort DynareOBC puts into finding "good" clusters.
+If this is equal to 0, it uses a simple hierarchical method.
+If it is equal to 1 it uses k-means clustering without the "online" final step.
+If it is equal to 2 it uses k-means clustering with the "online" final step.
     * CubatureCATCHDegree=INTEGER (default: 0)
       If this option is set to its default of 0, then DynareOBC approximates the integral over a region with the value of the function at the mean of the points in the region.
 If this option